sezanzeb/sezanlight/readme.md

 sudo pacman -S curl boost
 ```

-TODO: Deploy debian based client and see which apt packages need to be installed

 **3. configuration**

 In order to setup the config file, find out the ip of your raspberry using (execute on the raspberry):